shadpre/3rd_semester_exercises/week33/prg_2_nuget+structure/README.md

 **Recommended actions:**
+- Do exercises for Nuget, Projects & Solutions
-- Doing the exercises in this directory (in the monorepo go to week 33/prg_2/ ).
-The hard LINQ exercises are by no means mandatory, but they can serve as a challenge.
+- Do the LINQ exercises (Make the NUnit tests pass style) [The hard exercises are by no means necessary, but they can serve as a challenge]
+- Do the NUnit exercises

 #### Relevant documentation, literature & links (high priority reading is in *italics*):
 - "using" directive: https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-directive